sparkfabrik/terraform-google-gcp-cloud-native-drupal-resources/README.md

     # Properties bucket_obj_vwr and bucket_obj_adm set a list of specific IAM members as objectViewers and objectAdmin
     bucket_obj_adm                  = optional(list(string), [])
     bucket_obj_vwr                  = optional(list(string), [])
+    #  The duration in seconds that soft-deleted objects in the bucket will be retained and cannot be permanently
+    #  deleted.
+Default value is 604800.
+    bucket_soft_delete_retention_seconds = optional(number, 604800)
   }
 ```